RSA967/Los-Grises-WRO-2026/README.md

 Role: Electronics Technician

-Since I was little, I didn't know robotics existed until I entered a program called PCA in high school.
-There, I met the robotics and computer science teacher, and from that moment on, I began to learn more and more.
+When I was little, I didn't even know robotics existed, until I started high school and joined a program called PCA, where I met the robotics and computer science teacher, and from that moment on, I began to learn more and more.

 ## Vehicle Photos